 6/15.
 Ego the Living Planet

 Just missing the top five most powerful Marvel supervillains is Ego.
 Egros is a humanoid scientist who tried to save his race from the Strange, a mysterious cosmic being.
 However, things didn’t go as planned and Egros was hit by a solar shock wave.
 He didn’t die, though.
 The Stranger intervened and merged Egros with every living thing on his planet.
 Including his race, thus creating Ego the Living Planet.

 Ego’s ambitions soon turn towards conquest.
 He begins absorbing space vessels and even other worlds to survive.
 He also finds a way to spread himself to every corner of the universe.
 Ego takes over literally everything that has ever existed.
 Of course, this kind of behavior has made him many enemies.
 Thor, Professor X, and entire civilizations suffered from his evil deeds.

 The ego generates vast psionic energies which, at their peak, rival those of an hungered Galactus.
 He is a celestial and powerful being.
 He used his psionic energy to obliterate starships and created a shield of solid clouds to defend himself.
 Ego was able to send long tentacles from the planet to attack enemies and do many more feats.

 In terms of strength and powers, Galactus like Thanos deserves to be in the top five most powerful Marvel supervillains.
 Originally Galactus was a humanoid named Galan.
-He was born on the planet Taa, a paradise-like world whose civilization has been the most advanced of any of the known universe of that time.
+He was born on the planet Taa, a paradise-like world whose civilization has been the most advanced of any of the known universes of that time.